pipelinelabo/datalaiq-wiki/flows/editor.md

 Once the schedule is set, toggle the "Enable scheduling" option to enable scheduled executions of the flow.
 The search agent will then automatically run it on the given schedule.

-The "Enable Backfilled Scheduling" toggle controls whether or not Gravwell will attempt to "backfill" flow executions which *should* have happened but were skipped because e.g. the Gravwell webserver was temporarily offline.
-If enabled, Gravwell will look at the last execution time of the flow and the schedule string, then figure out every time it should have run between the last execution and now.
+The "Enable Backfilled Scheduling" toggle controls whether or not DatalaiQ will attempt to "backfill" flow executions which *should* have happened but were skipped because e.g. the DatalaiQ webserver was temporarily offline.
+If enabled, DatalaiQ will look at the last execution time of the flow and the schedule string, then figure out every time it should have run between the last execution and now.
 It will then re-run the flow for each instance, setting the `flow.Scheduled` field appropriately.
 The `flow.Scheduled` timestamp is used as the endpoint for Run Query nodes in the flow, so backfilled flows which run queries will run the queries over the appropriate time span.

 We recommend leaving backfilling on in most cases.